Skip to content

 """

-name = camel(string, capitalize=True)
+name = camel(name, capitalize=True)

 while iskeyword(name) or (name in builtins.__dict__):